Can my mathlete do the test on their own?

 Can a team sign up for a level that doesn't match their grade?

 Yes.
-For example, if you have a 4th grade team that is new to competitions and problem solving, it's no problem for them to sign up for level 1.
-Similarly, some 7th grade teams might feel level 2 is a better fit (frankly, most high school teams would find level 3 challenging!).
+For example, if you have a 5th grade team that is new to competitions and problem solving, it's no problem for them to sign up for level 2 (Grade 3-4).
+Similarly, some 6th grade teams might feel level 4 (Grade 7-8) is a better fit.

 Can teams participate in more than one level?

 Yes.
 My suggestion: pick the lower level first, then work your way upward.

 Why did you reduce the time window?

 So that teams can complete the test in one of our classes, or in a math class in school.